Getting A Free Breast Pump With TRICARE

 Who Is Eligible For The Breast Pump?

-Any female TRICARE beneficiaries that have a birth event.
+TRICARE beneficiaries that have a “birth event” may qualify.
 A birth event is a pregnancy or when someone legally adopts an infant and intends to breastfeed the infant.
-This benefit is for those who have TRICARE Prime, TRICARE Select, TRICARE Reserve Select or any other TRICARE plan.
-Your service member can be active duty, retired, or guard/reserve.
+This benefit is for those who have TRICARE Prime, TRICARE Select, TRICARE Reserve Select, or any other TRICARE plan.
+Your service member can be on active duty, retired, or a member of the National Guard or Reserve.

 Where Can You Get The Breast Pump?

 The awesome thing about this benefit is that you can get your breast pump from a lot of different places.
-You can get one from a network or durable medical equipment provider, the Commissary, the Post Exchange (PX,) Base Exchange (BX,) or Station Exchange run by The Army/Air Force Exchange Service (AAFES,) The Department of the Navy, The United States Marine Corps, or The United States Coast Guard.
+You can get one from a network or durable medical equipment provider, the Commissary, the Post Exchange (PX,) Base Exchange (BX,) or Station Exchange.
 You can also get them from a civilian stateside or overseas retail store, or an online store where standard shipping and handling are also covered.

 How Do You Get Your Breast Pump?